bussey3p/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student in the [School of Criminal Justice](https://cech.uc.edu/schools/criminaljustice.html) at the University of Cincinnati.
 I work as a graduate research assistant in the [Institute of Crime Science](https://cech.uc.edu/about/centers/ics.html).
 My research centers on policing with emphases on crime and place, public opinion, and police shootings.
 Welcome to my personal website.
-[Contact me](/#contact) if you have any questions and follow me on [X](https://twitter.com/bussey3p) to stay up to date on my ongoing research.
+[Contact me](/#contact) if you have any questions and follow me on [X](https://twitter.com/bussey3p) to stay up to date with my ongoing research.
 {style="text-align: justify;"}